 The biggest difference for the Utes from previous games was their ability to finish drives.

 After punting on their first three possessions, Utah scored on four of their next five possessions to lead by as much as 42-6 late in the third quarter.

-That the Utes could beat the Bears by dominating all phases of the game was a welcome change for a Utah team that was getting desperate for a league win.
+That the Utes could beat the Bears by dominating all phases of the game was a welcomed change for a Utah team that was getting desperate for a league win.

-Now the Utes, who host Washington State next, have at least kept alive their hopes of making the postseason for the 10th year in a row.
+Now the Utes, who host Washington State next, have a realistic chance of making the postseason for the 10th year in a row.